 If purchasing and managing an HMO is not the route you want to take, then your next options are to buy a house or a flat.
 Generally speaking, one-bedroom flats give a higher yield than one-bedroom houses.
 For two or more bedrooms, houses tend to produce a better yield.

 Whichever type of property you choose, you should carefully consider its EPC rating.
-Currently all new tenancies must have an EPC rating between ‘A’ and ‘E’.
-However, if government proposals go ahead, all new tenancies must be in bands ‘A’ to ‘C’ by 2025, with all rented homes complying by 2028.
-Upgrading a less efficient property could cost up to £15,000, while failing to do so could result in a fine of £30,000.
+Currently, all new tenancies must have an EPC rating between ‘A’ and ‘E’, but it is possible regulations will change in the future.
 You can improve the EPC rating on a property but you should be mindful on the type of improvements needed as some can be more costly than others, such as double glazing.